We do things a bit differently

 Your health is not defined by an arbitrary number on the scales.

 At the Liberation Nutrition clinic, we believe in collaborative care, and treat you as a whole person.
 Your opinions and preferences matter, and we respect that you are the expert in your own life!
 That’s why you’ll never be given a cookie-cutter meal plan and sent on your way.
-We will take the time to build your skills and confidence, so you can take back the power that food has over you, and never diet again.
+We will take the time to build your skills and confidence, so you can take back the power that food has over you.

 What could you achieve if all the time and mental energy you spent worrying about food or your body was freed up?